-ANTH 102 Introduction to
+ANTH 102 Introduction to Archeology

 Survey of the science of archeology.
-Covers

-human species with emphasis on the growth

-of human populations and social complexity.

-Relates site-specific evidence to theories of

-social change.
-Discusses field and laboratory
+Covers the biological and social evolution of the human species with emphasis on the growth of human populations and social complexity.
+Relates site-specific evidence to theories of social change.
+Discusses field and laboratory methods of archaeology.

-ANTH 103 Introduction to Cultural
+ANTH 103 Introduction to Cultural Anthropology

-Culture, language, subsistence patterns,

-group formation, kinship, economic systems,

-political organizations, religion and cultural
+Culture, language, subsistence patterns, group formation, kinship, economic systems, political organizations, religion and cultural

-ANTH 107, ANTH 207, ANTH 307,
+ANTH 107, ANTH 207, ANTH 307, ANTH 407 Seminar